-- income.
-This portfolio should, over the long term, produce a greater return than the Income Portfolio. - (c) The Growth Portfolio will invest primarily in a broad spread of New Zealand and international growth assets, with a small amount held in cash. - (d) The risk return trade-off for the Growth Portfolio is that it will invest primarily in growth-producing assets as opposed to assets that are focused on providing income over the long term.
-As a result, over the long term, the Portfolio may not produce much in the way of income but should produce long term capital growth.
-This growth may fluctuate depending on market conditions but should, over the long term, produce a greater return than the Capital Stable Portfolio.
+The Fund will invest primarily in a broad spread of New Zealand and international growth assets, with a small amount held in cash.

+The risk return trade-off for the Fund is that it will invest in growth-producing assets as opposed to assets that are focused on providing income over the long term.
+As a result, over the long term, the Fund may not produce much in the way of income but should produce long term capital growth.
+This growth may fluctuate depending on market conditions but should, over the long term, produce a greater return than the Income Fund.